SheepCommander/SheepBrain/Daily/Daily Template.md

-- [ ] Wash face, Put on sunscreen, Jojoba oil
+- [ ] Wash face, Put on sunscreen, Jojoba oil, Mouthwash
 - [ ] Bring water bottle
 **How are you feeling?**